Measure and integration on Boolean algebras of regular open subsets in a topological space: Introduction

-In some situations, not all regular sets may be ``observable'' events for an agent, given her measurement technology.
-Thus, we might want to restrict the credence to some Boolean subalgebra $\gB$ within $\gR(\sS)$.
+In some cases, we might restrict attention to some Boolean subalgebra $\gB$ within $\gR(\sS)$.
 For example, if $\sS=\Real^N$, then $\gB$ could be the Boolean algebra of regular open sets with piecewise smooth boundaries.
-A credence plays the role of a (finitely additive) probability measure on $\gB$.
-However, in applications of probability theory, we often need to compute the {\em integrals} of real-valued functions.
-So such a credence would not be very useful, unless it came with a theory of integration.
+A content plays the role of a (finitely additive) measure on $\gB$.
+But in most applications, we also need to compute the {\em integrals} of real-valued functions.
+So such a content would not be very useful, unless it came with a theory of integration.
 One goal of this paper is to develop such a theory.
-The other goal of this paper is to explicate the relationship between credences and Borel probability measures.
+The other goal is to explicate the relationship between contents and classical Borel measures.